Amila-Rukshan/Distributed-File-Sharing-System/src/readme.txt

     1) nc       - to send udp messages from terminal
     2) xterm    - to open multiple peer nodes in multiple terminals

+first go to "src" directory and run following scripts

 ./setup.sh                    // this will first start the Bootstrap Server (port 55555) and
                               // then start 12 peer nodes (57000 - 57011)